Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Set-valued uncertainty measurement model

+where $\mathcal{Y}_{\bm x_0}$ denotes the ellipsoidal output uncertainty around $\bm y_0 = h(\bm x_0)$; note that the ellipsoidal output is a dependent on the corresponding state.
+Subsequently, $\bm y$ is used to denote the deterministic output corresponding to the state $\bm x$, and $\mathcal{Y}_{\bm x}$ as the corresponding output uncertainty set.
+The map from the state $\bm x \in \mathcal{X}$ to the set $\mathcal{Y}_{\bm x}$ defined in Eq. (\ref{Eq:ellipse}), is denoted simply by $\mathcal{Y}$ for brevity Ellipsoidal sets are often used for representing uncertainty sets~\cite{Ellipsoidal}; in this work, these ellipsoids are used to represent and approximate uncertain set-valued output measurements in this work.
-The key problem implicit in our setup is addressing the selection of the input sequence (through the state dynamics), such that the state remains ``distinguishable'' throughout the trajectory.
-The notions of distinguishability for characterizing observability of a system were defined by Hermann and Krener~\cite{Hermann77Obs} for general class of deterministic systems.
-In this work we, we modify these notions for designing a conservative notion of observability for set-based outputs.
-Here we must note that for our purpose the map of state to output uncertainty ellipsoids is known.
-Otherwise, it must be generated through a validation step in a simulation environment, as the metric we design relies on the knowledge of the corresponding uncertainty bounds.
-This assumption is similar to case where the probability distribution or error covariances for sensor's uncertainty are known.

-For our optimization approach to estimation-aware planning, a metric is needed to quantify the size of the uncertainty set.
-We adopt a conservative method for comparing ellipsoidal uncertainty sets based on their radii.
+The key problem addressed in this work is the selection of the input sequence such that the corresponding state sequence remains ``distinguishable'' throughout its trajectory.
+Notions of distinguishability for characterizing the observability of a system have been examined by Hermann and Krener for a general class of deterministic systems~\cite{Hermann77Obs}.
+In this work, these notions are modified to reason about the observability of uncertain set-valued output sequences.
+Note that in this setting, the map of state to output uncertainty ellipsoids is assumed to be known.
+Otherwise, its action has to be validated in a simulation environment.
+This assumption is analogous to the case where the error covariance of a sensor is assumed to be given in the filter design.
+For the optimization approach to estimation-aware planning, a metric is required to quantify the size of the uncertainty set.
+Here, a conservative bound for comparing ellipsoidal uncertainty sets is adopted, based on their radii.
 Specifically, the maximum eigenvalue of the positive definite matrix defining the ellipsoid will be used as this metric.

-Note that for any ellipsoid centered at $x$, the maximum distance from $x$ to any other element in the ellipsoid is in fact the largest eigenvalue of the positive definite matrix defining the ellipsoid.
+Note that for an ellipsoid centered at $\bm x$, the distance from $\bm x$ to any other element of the ellipsoid is bounded by the largest eigenvalue of the positive definite matrix defining the ellipsoid.
 Hence,

-we will use the notation $\Lambda(\mathcal{Y}_x)$ to define the map that generates the largest eigenvalue representing the size of the ellipsoidal uncertainty set corresponding to the state $x$.
-To put the setup into context, essentially a state $x$ maps to the set $\mathcal{Y}_x$ that represents the set of all possible outputs, and $\Lambda(\mathcal{Y}_x)$ characterizes the size of the image of this map.

-Given this measure of the ellipsoidal uncertainty set at any point, we also need to quantify how this quantity varies spatially, that is, quantify the variation in its size with respect to $x$.
-A key assumption in our subsequent analysis is that the ellipsoidal measure, as a function of state $x$, is convex and bounded over a domain $\mathcal{S} \subset \mathcal{X}$.